Expecting your second baby? Here are the items to add to your second baby registry to make sure you’re ready for baby number two!

 Having a baby carrier can also be a big help when you have two kids, in a similar way to the bouncer.
 You can wear your second baby in a wrap or carrier while you give some attention to your older one, particularly when playing outside.

 I prefer a baby wrap for a newborn as it’s much more comfortable and safer for the little one, and then a carrier when they get a bit older.

-If, like me, you’ve experienced the huge benefits of having a humidifier going in your baby’s room when they have a bit of a cold and struggle to breathe, then you might consider buying a second one for your new baby (if sleeping in a separate room).
+Humidifiers can really help your sick baby get sleep.
+And you might consider buying a second one for your new baby.
 Because when it’s winter, let me tell you, the chances of both your kids getting a cold at the same time and needing the humidifier in each room are pretty high.

 Things to Check

 Is the second baby going to sleep in the same room as your first or in a separate room?
 Are they the same gender?